Looking for the quick answer? Check out our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the number one thing that Waldorf area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that Waldorf area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
-Changing furnace and return air filters is critical to the proper performance of your HVAC system, not to mention your home's air quality.
-Did you know indoor air pollution is among the top five environmental health risks?
+Changing furnace and return air filters is critical to the effectiveness of your HVAC system, not to mention your home's air quality.
+Research suggests that indoor air pollution is one of the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Waldorf homeowners, but there are typically two hurdles to actually accomplishing this task:

 - Knowing just how often to swap out your furnace or air conditioner filter.